fserafine/ProjectCAP/README.md

 ### Step 4: Open the Jupyter notebook

 In [03.
-CrimePred.ipynb](https://github.com/fserafine/ProjectCAP/blob/main/03.%20CrimePred.ipynb), I inspect the data and aggregate to daily crime level counts and sums depending on the feature and walk through the process of modeling, documenting the work each step of the way.
+CrimePred.ipynb](https://github.com/fserafine/ProjectCAP/blob/main/03.%20CrimePred.ipynb), I inspect the data, aggregate it to daily crime level counts and sums (depending on the feature), and walk through the process of modeling, documenting the work each step of the way.

 ---